This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The first two steps are straightforward and could reactivate the USB-C ports.
 Running an Apple Diagnostics test will make it easier to identify if the error is software- or hardware-based, simplifying the troubleshooting process.

-Possible Reason #1: SMC Needs to be Reset
+Possible Reason #1: SMC Needs A Reset

-Your MacBook Pro will turn off at this point, but you need to keep holding the keys for another seven seconds.
+- Your MacBook Pro will turn off at this point, but keep holding the keys for another seven seconds.

 Possible Reason #2: Dead External Drive